nhamilakis/Lexical-benchmark/README.md

 ## Getting started

+#### Installation

-To get started with this module you will need to have compatible version of python (`python3.10+`).
+To get started with this module you will need to have

+- a compatible version of python (`python3.10+`).
+- The enchant library
+- phonemizer

 You can install the module using the following commands :